Blueboard Vs Drywall

 Pros and Cons of Blueboard

-- Moisture Resistance: Blueboard is highly resistant to moisture, making it ideal for damp environments.
+Pros of Blueboard - Moisture Resistance Blueboard is highly resistant to moisture, making it ideal for damp environments.

-- Cost: More expensive than standard drywall, which can impact budget-conscious projects.
+Cons of Blueboard - Cost More expensive than standard drywall, which can impact budget-conscious projects.

 What Is Drywall?
 Pros and Cons